ModelOriented/DALEXtra/README.md

 <img src="man/figures/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />
 Such situation is shown in the following plot.
-Both, `LM` and `RF` models have smiliar RMSE, but Funnel Plot shows that if we want to predict expensive or cheap apartemnts, we definetly should use `LM` while `RF` for average priced apartments.
+Both, `LM` and `RF` models have smiliar RMSE, but Funnel Plot shows that if we want to predict expensive or cheap apartments, we definetly should use `LM` while `RF` for average priced apartments.
 Also without any doubt `LM` is much better than `RF` for `Srodmiescie` district.
-Following use case show us how powerfull tool can Funnel Plot be, for example we can compund two or models into one based of areas acquired from the Plot and thus improve our models.
+Following use case shows us how powerful of a tool Funnel Plot can be, for example we can compound two or more models into one based on areas acquired from the Plot and thus improve our models.
 One another advantage of Funnel Plot is that it doesn’t require model to be fitted with Variables shown on the plot, as you can see, `m2.per.room` is an artificial variable.

-# Cross langauge comaprison
+# Cross language comparison

-Here we will present short use case for our package and its compatibility with Python.
+Here we will present a short use case for our package and its compatibility with Python.

 ## How to setup Anaconda

-In order to be able to use some features associated with `DALEXtra`, Anaconda in needed.
+In order to be able to use some features associated with `DALEXtra`, Anaconda is needed.
 The easiest way to get it, is visiting [Anaconda website](https://www.anaconda.com/distribution).
 And choosing proper OS as it stands in the following picture.
 ![](https://raw.githubusercontent.com/ModelOriented/DALEXtra/master/README_files/figure-gfm/anaconda1.png)